It’s no secret that getting and staying healthy can be a challenge. But it’s not impossible!

 - Try a Healthy Diet .. along with a bit of fasting, I started the Keto diet in November of 2018 to get my health back on track, and it continues to help control my glucose today.

 From the following list, try any diet as a 30-day challenge: (source the best food possible and within budget).
 These diets include a healthy lineup of options for anyone to implement.
 The mix of protein, fat, and carbohydrates guides each diet.
 They have a combination of healthy Meat, Eggs, Fish, Nuts, Dairy, Vegetables, and fruits, which are all part of the major food group.

 Consider a gut cleanse along the way, but just taking a step in the right direction is a start, and just one piece of information from each diet you implement into your healthy choices will allow you to start playing the game.

-Adjust the macronutrient balance for yourself depending on your results because getting healthy requires trial and error to find what works for you, but it is worth it!
+Adjust the macronutrient balance for yourself depending on your results.
+Supplement with the best nutrient dense option when it makes sense, because getting healthy requires trial and error to find what works for you, but it is worth it!

 How do you know how you’re doing?

 It is normal to hear advice to exercise and eat a healthy diet, but how do you know how you’re doing?